 Combine the Functions

-The TRIM and SUBSTITUTE functions work well separately, and you can combine them, to remove both the spaces and the forward slash.
+The TRIM and SUBSTITUTE functions work well separately, and you can combine them, to remove the extra spaces and the forward slash.
 The order doesn’t matter, so you can use either:

 Add to the VLOOKUP